-In the past, all heterodyne focal plane arrays have been constructed using discrete mixers, arrayed in the focal plane.
-SuperCam reduces cryogenic and mechanical complexity by integrating multiple mixers and amplifiers into a single array module with a single set of DC and IF connectors.
-Well conceived, efficient packaging is essential to the successful implementation of large format systems.
-The enormous complexity of even a small discrete system suggests a more integrated approach for larger systems [1,2].
-At the heart of the array is an 8 pixel linear integrated array of low-noise mixers.
-The array mixer contains first stage, low-noise, MMIC IF amplifier modules with integrated bias tees.
-Eight of these modules are then stacked to produce the final 64 pixel array.
+The enormous complexity of even a small discrete heterodyne array suggests a more integrated approach is needed for larger systems [1].
+At the heart of SuperCam are 8 pixel, linear integrated arrays of low-noise mixers.
+Each mixer array contains low-noise, MMIC IF amplifier modules with integrated bias tees.
+Eight of these mixer modules are then stacked to produce the final 64 pixel array.

-Figure 2: The SuperCam cryostat, LO optics and support electronics.
+Figure 1: The SuperCam cryostat, LO optics and support electronics.